yousfiSaad/uExcel/README.md

 uExcel
 ======

-a µExcel for fun with pure JavaScript
+µExcel for fun with pure JavaScript